ropensci/roweb3/content/blog/2025-11-07-github-and-away/index.md

 GitLab transfers issues, pull requests, tags, and releases by default, with even more possible through provision of a GitHub access token.
 As with Codeberg, this transfer can take some time (10-20 minutes or more).

-### Mirroring elsewhere

-No other platforms currently offer the one-click mirror functionality of Codeberg or GitLab.
-To mirror in all other cases, you'll need to:

-1. Create a new repository on the desired platform.
-2. Set a `git remote` URL to the new destination.
-3. `git push` to new remote.

-The [git remote web page](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes) provides more detail on working with remotes.

 ### A note on transferring issues